Newcastle Cathedral: History

 The cathedral is notable for its unusual lantern spire, which was constructed in 1448.
 For hundreds of years, it was a main navigation point for ships using the River Tyne.
 At its base the tower measures 36 ft 9 in by 35 ft and it is 194 ft 2 in from the base to the top of the steeple.

 On each corner of the lantern are gilded statues, of Adam eating the apple, Eve holding out the apple, Aaron dressed as a bishop, and David holding a harp.
 Following work on the street in the 1860s the tower was found to be cracking and tilting, so two porches were added to buttress the structure.
 Since then the tower has settled and the ornate wooden font cover, which is suspended from the tower inside, does not hang in line with the font.

 The interior of the church was badly damaged by Scottish invaders during their brief occupation of the city in 1640, and in 1644, during the nine-week Siege of Newcastle, Scottish invaders threatened to bombard the lantern tower, but were deterred when the mayor Sir John Marley put his Scottish prisoners in it.
 The tower was repaired in September 1645, 1723 and 1761.
 A lightning conductor was added in 1777.

 In 2020 and 2021, the cathedral closed to visitors on account of the COVID-19 pandemic lockdown.
 However, the building work of the Common Ground in Sacred Space heritage project continued.
 The renovation works entailed removing the Victorian pews, installing underfloor heating, restoring and re-laying up to 130 ledger stones (gravestones), improving the churchyards, and adding an east entrance to the building.
 The cathedral re-opened in August 2021.

 In October 2021, the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.

 Bells

-The tower contains a complete ring of twelve bells, the tenor bell which weighs almost two tons, plus three 15th-century bells, one of which, "St Nicholas", is rung for daily services.
+The tower contains a ring of fourteen bells, the tenor bell which weighs almost two tons, plus one 14th and two 15th-century bells, the oldest of which, "Michael", is rung for daily services.
 The addition of a second treble bell (named "Gabriel") in 1999 has made it possible to ring a lighter peal of ten bells.
-Among the bells is a bourdon ('The Major') which weighs nearly six tonnes and is hung for swing chiming.
+In addition to these bells is a bourdon ('The Major') which weighs nearly six tonnes and is hung for swing chiming.